1996 Lake Huron cyclone: Overview of tropical storms in the Great Lakes region

 The Great Lakes region has experienced the remnants of several hurricanes, most commonly those which originally made U.S. landfall along the Gulf of Mexico.
-Very few such storms retain any tropical characteristics by the time they reached the Great Lakes.
+Very few such storms have retained any tropical characteristics by the time they reached the Great Lakes.
 In general, the strongest of these storms resulted from interactions between a hurricane remnant and an extratropical weather system.
 Only two such storms had hurricane-force winds over the Great Lakes.

 After merging with a strong cold front, the remnant of the 1941 Texas hurricane had hurricane-force winds over Lake Huron and Lake Ontario, with steady winds of 56 mph reported over Detroit.
 Half of the resulting deaths occurred in Toronto, and many injuries resulted from windows blown out in Detroit.
 Although the center of the storm was tracked over Chicago and other highly populated areas, no other inland region reported similar damage.
 Similar to the 1996 Lake Huron cyclone, the 1941 hurricane tracked over the Great Lakes in September, when the lakes are at their warmest.

 Hurricane Hazel entered the Great Lakes region as an extratropical storm just west of Toronto.
 The storm had lost most of its intensity after tracking over 600 mi inland.
 However, the remnant interacted with a trough just south of Lake Erie, resulting in explosive strengthening as it entered the Great Lakes region.
 Hurricane Hazel was an October storm with winds equivalent to a Category 1 hurricane by the time it reached Canada, but most of its damage was caused by extreme rainfall on already-saturated ground.

+Despite not having hurricane-force winds, Hurricane Connie of 1955 is also notable as it is one of very few storms to make a tropical landfall in the Great Lakes as well.

 In contrast, the 1996 Lake Huron cyclone developed tropical characteristics over the Great Lakes region completely independent of precursor tropical cyclones.
 This makes it unique among Great Lakes storms.